Tai Tzu-ying: 2017: Asian champion and fifth straight Superseries title

 Before the 2017 season started, Tai announced that she would skip that year's World Championships in Glasgow.
 Tai decided to attend the 2017 Summer Universiade not only out of a desire to earn a title for her home country but also for the bigger picture.
 Since the Summer Universiade was by far the biggest sporting event held in her home country, only second to the Olympic Games, Tai wanted to welcome the world to see Taiwan.
 President Tsai commended Tai's decision.
-She won the Special Contribution Award in 2017 Sports Elite Awards.
+She won the Special Contribution Award at the 2017 Sports Elite Awards.

 Tai won her first All England Open title in March 2017, beating Ratchanok Intanon in the finals.
 In April, Tai won the Malaysia Open as well as the Singapore Open beating Carolina Marín in the finals two times in two weeks.
 Her titles in Malaysia and Singapore were her fourth and fifth consecutive ones.
 Later in April, she won another title against Akane Yamaguchi in the Asian Championships held in Wuhan, China, marking a sixth consecutive title.
 It was also the first gold medal for Taiwan in this competition.

-After winning 3 matches for her country in the 2017 Sudirman Cup, Tai extended her winning streak to 27 matches, before losing to Thailand's Nitchaon Jindapol in the quarter-finals.
+After winning 3 matches for her country in the 2017 Sudirman Cup, Tai extended her winning streak to 27 matches, before losing to Thailand's Nitchaon Jindapol in the quarter-finals of the Indonesia Open.
+In the Universiade, Tai claimed two gold medals by winning the women's singles and team events.
+She returned to the top of the podium of the Superseries tournament after winning the French Open in October, then defending and securing her third Hong Kong Open title in November.